woodedlawn/marketwhale/README.md

 <h3 align="center">Marketwhale</h3>

   <p align="center">
 MarketWhale is a project dedicated to researching, testing, and providing users with machine learning enhanced algorithmic trading bots that make accurate predictions for crypto currency.
     <a href="https://github.com/woodedlawn/marketwhale.git">View Demo</a>
-    ·
-    <a href="https://github.com/woodedlawn/marketwhale.git/issues">Report Bug</a>
-    ·
-    <a href="https://github.com/woodedlawn/marketwhale.git/issues">Request Feature</a>
   </p>
 </div>

 <!-- TABLE OF CONTENTS -->
 <details>